DLCV-Fall-2019/hw3-ntudlcvta2019/README.md

 ⚠️ Late Submission Forms⚠️
 > **If your are going to submit your homework after the homework deadline, please follow the following steps carefully**
 > - You must fill in this form befofre the deadline of hw3 to notify the TAs that you have not finished your homework.
 Then, we will not grade your homewrok imediately.
+Please note that once you submit this form your homework will be classified as late submitted ones.
+Even if you send the TAs an email before the homework deadline, your homework will be regarded as one day late.
+Therefore, before filling in this form, you must be 100% sure that you really are going to submit your homework after the deadline.

 >    https://forms.gle/Cz6M4t3zccZwSbVa8